 Grade Level: Junior/Senior

 Length: One Semester

 Credit: 0.50

-Prerequisite: Scientific Inquiries - Physics or equivalent and Mathematical Investigations IV
+Prerequisite: Scientific Inquiries - Physics or equivalent, AB I or BC I Calculus, or instructor

-• Successful completion of AB I or BC I Calculus is strongly recommended.
+- approval.
+The co-requisite is AB II or BC II Calculus or instructor approval.

 Calculus-Based Physics/Mechanics follows the typical sequence of a university physics course.
 The semester is devoted to topics in classical mechanics including Newton's laws of motion, conservation of momentum and conservation of energy as they apply to both translational and rotational motion.
 The major emphasis of the course is on problem-solving including laboratory experiments, and theoretical problems.
 There is strong overlap with the AP Physics C Mechanics exam.